 This course presents theories of psychodynamic child play therapy with special attention given to the contributions of Anna Freud, Melanie Klein, and Donald Winnicott.
-Students explore social, emotional, behavioral difficulties, and childhood disorders affecting children and their families and how they might present in play therapy.
+Students explore social, emotional, behavioral difficulties, and childhood disorders that affect children and their families and how they might present in play therapy.
 Students further consider the impact of factors of diversity and trauma on the therapeutic relationship.
 They analyze how children express themselves in the analytic setting and recognize how to attend to non-verbal and unusual forms of communication.
-Students apply their understanding of play therapy techniques to clinical material. to treatment conceptualizations.
+Students apply their understanding of play therapy techniques to their own clinical material and design sound treatment conceptualizations.